J.R.R Tolkien – Writing Lessons from the Shire

 The fact is, Tolkien was ready to give up after a few first efforts.
 He gave an early Lord of the Rings-style draft of it to Lewis.

 C.S.
 Lewis encouraged Tolkien to keep writing, and as a result, Tolkien’s legendary sagas was born.
 Tolkien once said, “[Lewis] was for long my only audience.”

 So, the tip is this.
 Open up to others as a writer.
 Find experienced writers you respect and meet with them regularly.
 It would be nice to be able to meet with them every week in a pub in Oxford, but you can meet with them online if you must.
 Don’t be an isolated writer.
 Share your work and encourage each other.

 Tolkien continued to write even though he had times of self-doubt.

-He had a full-time teaching job; he was ill at times, he worried about his children and all things that concern normal people.
+He had a full-time teaching job; he was ill at times, he worried about his children and all things that concern ordinary people.

 But the thing I find fascinating is that, like you and me, Tolkien had self-doubt about his writing.
-He was constantly revising scenes after he wrote them.
+He was continually revising scenes after he wrote them.